lyra/webview-payment-android-integration-sample/README.md

-# Webview Payment integration example with card scanning
+# Webview Payment integration example

 ## Summary

 The aim of this repository is to explain how webview mobile payment integration can be done easily.

-In this repo, Credit Card scanning by mobile camera is demonstrated too.

 ## Table of contents